noopsyjoshi/dare-code-test/README.md

 # Code Test

 ## Overview
 The exercise was to build a simple website with 5 pages and a navigation bar, that is fully responsive, cross-browser compatible and matches the supplied Invision designs.
-The total time spent on the exercise is 2.5 hours.
+The total time spent on the exercise was 2.5 hours.
 The body of each page is made of one or several components including:
 - Text + image
 - Form (on submit nothing should happen)
 - Accordion (only one section can be open at a time)